devimonica/Data-Structures/README.md

 # Data-Structure

-This repository contains data structures exercises from Udemy's Data Structures and Algorithms course.
+This repository contains data structures exercises from Udemy's Data Structures and Algorithms course and data structures exercises for Python language..